 Gainesville provides safe, alternative pathways for individuals who prefer to walk or ride bicycles as an alternative to driving cars or riding public transportation.
 In 1982, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area adopted a resolution to create the Urban Area Bicycle Advisory Board.
 In 1995, this board was renamed the Bicycle/Pedestrian Advisory Board.
-The 12 voting members on this board make recommendations to the City Commission, Board of County Commissioners and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area regarding planning, implementation, and maintenance of policies, programs, and facilities for the safe and efficient integration of bicycle and pedestrian transportation into the Gainesville Metropolitan Area transportation system and also into the transportation system of the remaining unincorporated portions of Alachua County.
+There are 13 voting members on this board, consisting of 12 resident members and one college student seat member.
+This Board makes recommendations to the City Commission, Board of County Commissioners and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area regarding planning, implementation, and maintenance of policies, programs, and facilities for the safe and efficient integration of bicycle and pedestrian transportation into the Gainesville Metropolitan Area transportation system and also into the transportation system of the remaining unincorporated portions of Alachua County.

-The members of the Bicycle/Pedestrian Advisory Board are appointed for three year terms.
+The resident members of the Bicycle/Pedestrian Advisory Board are appointed for three year terms.
 Four members each are appointed by the Alachua County Board of County Commissioners, Gainesville City Commission and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
-In addition, there is one University of Florida student seat (non-voting) member appointed annually by the Gainesville City Commission.
+The college student seat member is appointed annually by the Gainesville City Commission and is not counted for quorum.
 Appointments to the Bicycle/Pedestrian Advisory Board are staggered.